 The world indoors and the Olympics in 2016 gave athletes indoor and outdoor global titles to chase.
-We reviewed the performance data of the top 300 or so indoor 60m sprinters (6.75 or under) and plotted this against their 100m SB (if they had one).
-Below is the result, with 60m plotted on the X axis and 100m on the Y.
+We reviewed the performance data in that year of the top 300 or so indoor 60m sprinters (6.75 or under) and plotted this against their 100m outdoor season’s best (if they had one).

-Helpfully we’ve added a line of best fit (using linear regression) to assess, based on this sample, what a 60m time might get you outdoors for the 100m.
+We’ve added a line of best fit (using linear regression) to assess, based on this sample, what a 60m time might get you outdoors for the 100m.
 Those above the line could be considered better indoor 60m performers, or as having relatively underperformed outdoors over the 100m in 2016.

 Similar to our previous analysis, 6.50 isn’t the magic number for a sub-10 performance.
 It’s more like 6.48.
 Kilty was within a whisper of going sub-10 (10.01, with a perfect +2.0 wind) and just outperformed (ie, under the red line) what we would expect from a 6.50 indoors.
 Baker underperformed outdoors (ie, above the red line) after having a 6.47 that year and clocking his 10.09 best in Eugene (+1.6 wind).
 Will his 6.45 this year hold him in better stead?
 That remains to be seen.

 Bromell overperformed outdoors, suggesting that he’s just very fast rather than an indoor specialist.
 Powell is in a similar category.
 Both feature highly in all-time 60m and 100m lists.